freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 190.1

 You can use `control + k` to "cut" and `control + u` to "uncut", or paste, a line.
-Add five more rows like you just added to make your castle six stories high.
+Add five more rows like the one you just added to make your castle six stories high.
 Try to use the cut and paste method.
 It should look like this:

 ```
 |                    |